jeremylynch83/drjeremylynch/master.md

 ## Are interventional neuroradiologists surgeons?

-Interventional neuroradiology procedures are complex procedures requiring a high degree of manual dexterity and anatomical knowledge and many years of training.
-Another name for the specialty is endovascular neurosurgery.
-A distinction is often made from the more traditional open microvascular neurosurgery which involves making incisions in the skull to perform procedures under a microscope.

-Many practitioners come from a background in radiology, which might seem odd at first.
-However, the specialty evolved from first performing diagnostic procedures, called angiograms, by injecting substances into the bloodstream to visualise diseases.
-After many advances in techniques and technology practitioners were able to actually treat diseases using tiny instruments directly inside the blood vessels themselves.
-As well as radiology, practitioners may also have backgrounds in neurosurgery, and neurology.
+Doctors who perform interventional neuroradiology procedures undergo many years of specialised training and may come from backgrounds in radiology, surgery, or neurology.
+The field is also known as neurointervention or endovascular neurosurgery.
+Unlike traditional open neurosurgery—which requires opening the skull and operating under a microscope—interventional neuroradiology uses minimally invasive techniques.
+Despite the different approaches, both specialties often treat the same conditions, such as aneurysms and arteriovenous malformations (AVMs).

 ## Are these techniques safe or are they considered experimental?